Strategy When Drug Use is Reason for a Crime

 The question becomes, what is the best strategy?
 Sometimes, the best approach is to get the person into a drug program.
 This is important to show the prosecutors and judge that they're willing to help themselves, and since that was the basis of the crime, they likely won't commit any more crimes.

-Now you're in a position to make the argument that that is sufficient punishment and potentially try to prevent a conviction, prevent jail time, or prison time for that particular individual.
-Also, there are situations where drugs can be a defense to a crime — if it is a specific intent crime, for example, an attempt to murder.
+Now, armed with the right defense strategy, you can argue that the punishment is sufficient and potentially prevent a conviction, jail time, or prison time for the individual.
+There are situations where drugs can be a defense to a crime — if it is a specific intent crime, for example, an attempt to murder.

 Primary Job of a Criminal Defense Lawyer

 So, we need to figure out the root of the problem.
-Often I have parents family members calling in, trying to help a particular individual, and we get ourselves in the difficulty of not wanting a conviction on the person's record.
+Often, I have parents or family members calling in, trying to help a particular individual, and we get ourselves into the difficulty of not wanting a conviction on the person's record.
 Still, this person needs help seriously.

 California Criminal Defense Attorney